oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

 ---
-title: "Managing domain namespaces"
+title: "Namespaces"
 date: 2019-09-19T10:41:32-05:00
 draft: false
 weight: 4
-description: "Considerations for managing namespaces while the operator is running."
+description: "Dynamically change the namespaces that a running operator manages."
 ---

-An operator can manage all WebLogic domains in all namespaces in a Kubernetes cluster, or only manage domains in a specific subset of the namespaces, or manage only the domains that are located in the same namespace as the operator. _At most, a namespace can be managed by one operator._

-Each operator deployment manages a number of Kubernetes namespaces.
-A number of Kubernetes resources must be present in a namespace before any WebLogic Server instances can be successfully started.
-Those Kubernetes resources are created either as part of the installation of a release of the operator's Helm chart, or created by the operator.
+An operator deployment must be configured to manage Kubernetes namespaces, and a number of Kubernetes resources must be present in a namespace before any WebLogic Server instances can be successfully started by operator.
+These Kubernetes resources are created either as part of the installation of a release of the operator's Helm chart, or are created by the operator.

+An operator can manage all WebLogic domains in all namespaces in a Kubernetes cluster, or only manage domains in a specific subset of the namespaces, or manage only the domains that are located in the same namespace as the operator.
+You can change the namespaces that an operator deployment manages while the operator is still running.
+You can also create and prepare a namespace for the operator to manage while the operator is still running.

 {{% notice note %}}
 There can be multiple operators in a Kubernetes cluster, and in that case, you must ensure that the namespaces managed by these operators do not overlap.
+_At most, a namespace can be managed by one operator._
 {{% /notice %}}

 This document describes some considerations to be aware of when you manage the namespaces while the operator is running.
 For example: